Manyara National Park

 Fly in a microlight over the Park - a unique experience in East Africa.

-With only the pilot of the microlight, take off from the Rift wall for a very special experience which takes from 20 minutes to an hour.
+With only the pilot of the microlight, take off from the Rift wall for a very special experience which lasts between 20 minutes to an hour.